dendronhq/dendron-docs/vault/rfc.42-self-contained-vaults.md

 that ID in the wikilink path instead.
 This would resolve conflicts in x-vault wikilinks, but it would hurt wikilink readability since the vault name will not be included.

+Another solution is allowing notes to be linked by ID, but this is reduces readability even further and makes hand writing links effectively impossible.

+Another solution is using [import maps](https://deno.land/manual/linking_to_external_code/import_maps) to allow users to rename depended vaults.
+This can be used to resolve name conflicts.
+Renaming can be prompted automatically when adding vaults.
+Renames also allow users to change the name that appears for the depended vaults in the user interface, which is desirable even without the name conflicts issue.

 ## Discussion